Except for some older trucks, the switch by fleets to using ultra low sulfur diesel (ULSD) fuel has been relatively painless.

 However, the Palm Beach County agency began the process early enough so that when its 2007 vehicles began arriving, “We knew we’d be at the proper ppm level so as not to clog the particulate traps,”Weichman explained.

-Marvin Fletcher, CAFM, director of fleet services for Hanover County, Va., also reported having had “no impact from a performance or breakdown standpoint with the use of ULSD.”
+Marvin Fletcher, CAFM, director of fleet services for Hanover County, Virginia, also reported having had “no impact from a performance or breakdown standpoint with the use of ULSD.”

 “We haven’t had any drivability issues or complaints at all.
 It’s one of the things I’m glad to say we’ve had no problems with,” Fletcher concluded.